pauuhozz/Soda-can-detection/Individual Excercise/README.md

 ## Project Structure
 - cam.py: Main script for running real-time soda can detection using YOLOv8.
-- best_mat.pt: YOLO model to detect soda cans.
+- best.pt: YOLO model to detect soda cans.
   * Model was trained using Roboflow
   * Background images with no soda cans were added to avoid false positives.